 The Marvel of Titanic’s Kitchens

 There is much trivia to appreciate about the ship.
 Passengers in steerage had never dined as well in their lives.
 Titanic was equipped with some of the most sophisticated culinary facilities afloat and boasted elegant cafes and opulent dining saloons that rivalled the finest restaurants in Paris and London.

 A huge staff prepared 6,000 meals a day.
 The main galley featured serving pantries; a butcher shop; a bakery; vegetable kitchens; specialized rooms for silver and china; rooms for wines, beer and oysters; and huge storage bins for the tons of coal needed to fuel the 19 ovens, cooking tops, ranges and roasters.
 They even had huge freezer compartments when even grand houses like Downton had to rely on cold storage rooms and ice boxes.

-If you are looking for a great read to learn more about Titanic’s food service and recipes, I highly recommend Last Dinner On the Titanic: Menus and Recipes from the Great Liner.
+If you are looking for a great COVID time read to learn more about Titanic’s food service and recipes, I highly recommend Last Dinner On the Titanic: Menus and Recipes from the Great Liner.

 Downton’s Titanic Inside Joke

 We all remember Edith’s wedding disaster in S3E03.
 What you might not know was that many of the dishes were also served in 1st Class on Titanic.
 I am sure that these menu choices were reflective of Julian Fellowes keen interest in Titanic, but perhaps was also meant to foreshadow the catastrophe at the altar.
 Equally amusing was that the Downton staff really didn’t know what to make of the food when offered the leftovers.

 - Asparagus Salad with Saffron Vinaigrette